Consulting

 Cons

-Not a Transactional CRM: There are better options if you are looking for a sales CRM with sales functionality.
+Not a Transactional CRM: There are better options if you are looking for a CRM to manage sales activities.

 Salesforce

 Salesforce is the largest and most well-known CRM platform.
-Its ease of use and customizability have made it a favorite among organizations of every size and industry.
-As a one-size-fits-all CRM software solution with thousands of integrations and apps available through their Salesforce App exchange, Salesforce has become the “go-to” CRM for many companies across industries.
-However, upon further scrutiny, a consulting firm may have better CRM options.
+Its ease of use and customizability have made it a favorite among organizations of all sizes and industries.
+As a one-size-fits-all CRM software solution with thousands of integrations and apps available through its Salesforce App Exchange, Salesforce has become the “go-to” CRM for many companies across industries.
+However, a consulting firm may have better CRM options upon further scrutiny.

-There are various reasons why consulting firms should avoid implementing Salesforce as their sole CRM.
-Firstly, out of the box, Salesforce is a transactional CRM designed to manage a traditional sales pipeline and sales cycles.
+There are several reasons consulting firms should avoid using Salesforce as their CRM.
+Firstly, out of the box, Salesforce is a transactional CRM designed to manage sales pipelines and sales cycles.
 Additionally, Salesforce still relies on manual data entry to manage its deal and contact management modules.
-When using Salesforce, consulting teams must spend hundreds of hours per year entering data into the system instead of focusing on building relationships and servicing their clients.
+When using Salesforce, consulting teams must spend hundreds of hours per year entering data into the system, rather than focusing on building relationships and servicing their clients.

-Salesforce is a highly customizable engine, and it might make sense for your firm if you have a specific niche use case that other CRMs cannot solve.
+Salesforce is a highly customizable engine, and it might make sense for your firm if you have a specific niche use case, such as storing customer data, etc, that other CRMs cannot solve.
 However, this will require hiring a Salesforce consultant to configure the product to fit your firm’s needs.

-If your firm is already using Salesforce and is looking to augment its capabilities by activating the power of your relationship network, consider the 4Degrees Salesforce module.
+If your firm already uses Salesforce and wants to augment its capabilities by leveraging your relationship network, consider the 4Degrees Salesforce module.

 Pros